 Understanding Artificial Intelligence

 People are finding it fascinating, useful, efficient, and powerful.
 It's also raising myriad concerns, regarding accuracy, bias, environmental impact, copyright, jobs, and more.
-There’s no doubt that AI is raising all sorts of significant issues.
+There’s no doubt that AI brings with it significant issues for society to address.

 Are you wondering how to understand both the opportunities and threats?
-How can people figure out the best way to participate, and not feel left behind, while also establishing personal safeguards and systemic regulations?
-Who benefits the most and where is all of this headed?
+How can people figure out the best way to participate, and not feel left behind, while also establishing personal safeguards, as well as systemic regulations?
+Who benefits the most, who gets hurt, and where is all of this headed?
 A lot of change happening at a mind-bending pace.

-If you’d like to be proactive in learning more about Artificial Intelligence, but you're not sure how to go about it, here are a few educational resources to help you get started.
+If you’d like to be proactive in learning more about Artificial Intelligence, but you're not sure how to go about it, here are a few educational resources that might help you gather more information.

 AI Classes

-These are self-paced online classes we offer through our educational partners.
+These are self-paced online educational classes that we offer through our educational partners for a fee:

 - Introduction to Artificial Intelligence